Palneelvaya/Pellet-Extruder/README.md

 - CAD for hopper
 - CAD for carriage assembly
 - Electronics connections and firmaware installation on raspberry pi
-- Testing extruder and motors
+- Testing the extruder and motors
 - Bed screw calibration
 - Printing test
+- Made a 10mm auger barrel and aluminium housing for coupling and feeding pellets.

 ### 3.1 Research Links & Resources
 | Date       | Link | Notes |